SoftwareEngineeringToolDemos/ICSE-2013-YODA/build-vm/readme.md

-VM Setup using Vagrant and Chocolatey
+**STEPS:**
 1. Open command prompt and create a new directory.

 2. Go to that directory and type in 'vagrant init datacastle/windows7'.
 This will create a Vagrantfile.

-4. Add the InstallChocolatey.bat and InstallJava.bat file in the directory where you have the vagrantfile.
+4. Add the InstallChocolatey.bat, InstallJava.bat and InstallToolandFiles.bat files in the directory where you have the

-5. Open up the Vagrantfile and type in 'config.vm.provision :shell, path: "InstallChocolatey.bat"' and 'config.vm.provision :shell, path: "InstallJava.bat' after the line containing config.vm.box="datacastle/windows7".
+   vagrantfile.

+5. Delete the existing vagrantfile in the directory and replace it by the vagrantfile given here.

 6. Open command prompt and type the command 'vagrant up --provider virtualbox'.